 Tech giant sues Volkswagen over using 4G mobile non-licensed parts: Details here

 Modern cars are all about a plethora of technologies.
 The new generation cars come filled with a host of sensors, digital display screens, modems, cameras etc. Much of these tech devices are sourced by the partner companies that are associated with the technology industry at large.
+These collaborations demand proper licencing, unless which the automotive OEMs can land in legal soup.
+The latest example of that is Volkswagen that is facing a lawsuit in the US by the Taiwanese technology giant Acer.

 Similar CarsFind More Cars